Westfield School, Newcastle upon Tyne

-Westfield School is a private day school for girls aged 3 to 19 in Gosforth, Newcastle upon Tyne, England.
+Westfield School is a private day school for girls aged 3 to 19 in Gosforth, and boys 3 to 11 in Newcastle upon Tyne, England.
 It is a Round Square school and a member of the Girls' Schools Association.

 History

 Westfield School was founded in 1960 by a group of parents who saw the need for a new type of girls' independent school with a broader curriculum than those offered at the time by other Newcastle schools.
 They decided to establish a girls' school on the Gordonstoun model.
 Henry Brereton, a former Headmaster of Gordonstoun, was a founder trustee consultant and an adviser from the beginning.
 He remained a Governor of Westfield after retirement from Gordonstoun.

 Miss Ellen Bicknell's Parents' National Education Union School, situated at 1 and 3 Westfield Grove, Gosforth, was purchased and became the Junior House.
 Demand for places grew rapidly.
 Within a year Oakfield House, the former home of local MP Sir Cecil Cochrane, was purchased for the Senior House.

 Westfield continued to grow rapidly throughout the 1990s.
 It became a member of the international Round Square in 1991.
 In 1996 the acquisition of Ashfield Towers on Kenton Road, adjacent to Senior House, led to the relocation of Junior House allowing Westfield to offer an all-through education for girls from three to eighteen on a single six-acre site in the heart of Gosforth.

+In 2017, the Ashfield Towers site was sold and a new science block built on the footprint of the gardeners sheds and workshops.
+The old science wing was converted into custom designed premises for the Junior House who moved in in September 2019.
+Recognising that academic development does not follow a precise linear pattern, Westfield’s Junior House is divided into three sections: Early Years (from age 3 upwards); BrightStart (Reception and Key Stage 1) and Prep (Key Stage 2).
+BrightStart are taught in mixed age groups depending on aptitude and development with movement between the groups during the day and as development happens.
+By Year 3, girls are on a more even academic level and are then taught in traditional year groups going forwards.

-The current school is now made up of three divisions: Junior House (which includes the Early Years), Senior House and Sixth Form.
+The current school is now made up of three divisions: Junior House (Early Years, BrightStart and Prep), Senior House, and Sixth Form.